Home Christmas FoodFruit with Brown Sugar Cream

 Citrus Fruit with Brown Sugar Cream

 Citrus fruits are in season during the winter in my area and form the basis of many fruit bowls.
 Look for firm oranges without any shriveling or soft spots.
 Store them in the refrigerator to extend their shelf life and retain their vitamin C. This also applies to other citrus fruits such as tangerines, clementines, and grapefruits.
-Also, separate and discard any citrus fruits that grow mold on their surfaces.
+Also, separate and discard citrus fruits that grow mold on their surfaces.

 Fruit with Brown Sugar Cream